fluidecho/kurunt/lib/inputs/tcp/README.md

 # Kurunt TCP Input

 TCP input server for Kurunt.
-Can ingest data using the TCP protocol from trusted sources, varified by the datas' apikey.
+Can ingest data using the TCP protocol from trusted sources, varified by the datas' apikey (_port_ field for TCP input).

-Will open data inputs found in the ../../data.json file.
+Will open data inputs found in the ../../data.json file on the _port_ field.

 ## Clients